etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Udacity_Nanodegree/Navigation_Project/README.md

     - scipy
     - ipykernel

-Otherwise, once you have cloned this repository, you can just enter the python folder and do a *pip install .*.
+Alternatively, once you have cloned this repository, you can just create a new virtual environment, activate it, enter the python folder and do:

+*pip install .*

 *For Windows users*: The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a               Windows VM such as Bootcamp or Parallels.